GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-privacy/index.md

 ## State the extension's purpose

-The [Extension Quality Guidelines][1] state that an extension must have a single purpose that is narrow and easy to understand.
+The [Extension Quality Guidelines][extension-policies] state that an extension must have a single purpose that is narrow and easy to understand.
 Make sure that this field clearly communicates this purpose for your extension.